Tecktron/pivotal-githook/README.md

 6. That's is, you're done.
 Make sure that the commit-msg is executable (non-windows) and remember to run `git init` in your current git repos.

+## Updating
+If you are updating the hook from a previous version and you have done a manual install or selected no to automatically update your repos, then you need to make sure that you **manually delete the previous hook from all your repos** before running `git init` on them, otherwise the hook will not be updated.
+The hook can be found in the `.git/hooks` folder of your repos.